-I arrived home from work yesterday to find James Chocolate Masters in a state of shamed, tear-strewn misery, having been sent to his room by daddy.
+I arrived home from work yesterday to find the boy in a state of shamed, tear-strewn misery, having been sent to his room by daddy.
 He’d just been caught red-handed with his fingers in TOMORROW’s advent calendar drawer.
 And also the drawer for day 6.
 Dearie me!

 The calendar I refer to is this gorgeous wooden one from Granny & Pops, which has two little chocolates inside each drawer.
 I assume the allure of future chocolate was simply too much for the microbe…